East Contemporary

 There were less moving image works than I would expect, and even less interesting ones.
 Some of them that I was looking forward to, like Apichatpong Werasethakul’s or Hito Steyerl’s, were dissapointing.
 Werasethakul simply works better in cinema, and Steyerl seems to have decided to just poke fun at the organizers and audiences by her large-scale video environments featuring electronic dance music juxtaposed with colorful images of sea life and Venice streets modified by artificial intelligence.

-Ryoji Ikeda also seemed to be running out of stream, and his large scale projection hardly showed anything different from the works he produced in the last decade.
+Ryoji Ikeda also seemed to be running out of steam, and his large scale projection hardly showed anything different from the works he produced in the last decade.

 Alex Da Corte’s video, as well as the installation, was good and worthy to see: Re-enacting and redefining American cultural stereotypes.